CENTRAL ARKANSAS CRAPPIE ASSOCIATION

 Interpretation and enforcement of these rules shall be left exclusively to the Tournament Committee.
 It is the Tournament Committee’s discretion to make a change where safety of the contestants is a concern.
 In the event of a rule violation, they may impose such sanctions, as they deem appropriate, including, without limitation, disqualification, and forfeiture of prizes, entry fee, and prohibition from participation in subsequent tournaments.
 All Federal, State, and local laws must be obeyed and it is the contestant’s responsibility to know these laws.

-3. When you enter the weigh in line you will need your 7 Crappie in a cooler ready to weigh in, we will only weigh your fish one time, and there will be no cooler swapping you will need your own cooler with your fish in it before you come to the line!!!
-Please no weigh in bags or plastic sacks.
+3. FISH: When you enter the weigh in line you will need your 7 live Crappie in a 30 quart or larger cooler ready to weigh in, Dead fish will be removed then you will be able to weigh in your remaining live fish.
+Presenting more than 7 Crappie will result in disqualification for that day.
+Length limits applies per lake and is each participates responsibility to know these laws and if you present an illegal crappie you will be disqualified.
+We will only weigh your fish one time, and there will be no cooler swapping you will need your own 30 quart cooler or larger with your fish in it before you come to the weigh in line!!!
+Please no weigh in bags, Buckets, or plastic sacks.

 5. Mobile devices cannot be used during tournament hours to communicate any fishing information to other competitors in voice or text message.
 This includes Marine radios, walkie-talkies, CB's, etc.